s-laul/raga-rasa/README.md

 This project uses basic HTML, CSS, and JavaScript in order to match a user's mood and time of day with visual and aural stimuli.

-The visual element utilizes curated gradients based on color theory to match a user's inputs through a dynamic CSS Gradient Animator (Source: <a href="https://www.gradient-animator.com/" target="_blank">Ian Forrest</a>).
+The visual element utilizes curated gradients based on color theory to match a user's inputs through a dynamic CSS Gradient Animator (Inspiration: <a href="https://www.gradient-animator.com/" target="_blank">Ian Forrest</a>).

 The aural element utilizes individually-selected <a href="https://en.wikipedia.org/wiki/Raga" target="_blank">_ragas_</a> (Sanksrit for 'color'), or Indian classical music frameworks, deliberately composed to invoke, passify, and accentuate a listener's <a href="https://www.frontiersin.org/articles/10.3389/fpsyg.2015.00513/full#:~:text=The%20ragas%20with%20emotion%20labels,Todi%2C%20Basant%20Mukhari%2C%20Lalit."> mood</a> (Sanskrit <a href="https://en.wikipedia.org/wiki/Rasa_(aesthetics)">_rasa_</a>) based on time of day (Sanksrit <a href="https://en.wikipedia.org/wiki/Samayā">_samayā_</a>).
 The audio itself is retrieved using the <a href="https://developers.google.com/youtube/iframe_api_reference" target="_blank"> YouTube IFrame Player API</a>.

+Some challenges I faced were that the SoundCloud API I initially intended to use no longer was providing API keys for external projects.
+This was something that was not immediately clear and was only apparent after going through all of the documentation, which kept linking back to a create project page.
+I tried several other APIs, such as Napster, but they would not allow me to play a clip of more than 30 seconds.
+I eventually decided on YouTube as it allowed me to call full videos for their audio.
+My stretch goals were to also utilize the Wikipedia API in order to provide the user information about the _raga_ they were listening to.
+I was successful in connecting the API and creating a modal, but did not have time to create proper styling, and thus omitted it for my final version.
+This is something I will try to revisit.

+<a href="https://mellifluous-valkyrie-edaa35.netlify.app/">Website link</a>

 **<h2>_Ragas_ selected:</h2>**